michaliskambi/x3d-tests/font_library_questions/question_1/README.md

   - Escape hatch: if someone is really keen to share fonts upwards out of the Inline scene, it is likely possible to do so via EXPORT/IMPORT mechanisms.
 - Summary:  downward scope to descendant models.

-## Michalis summary of Don's answer
+## Michalis summary of above answer

 FontLibrary in parent affects the child.